 By Tim Johnson, Director of Customer Care

-In this industry, even small wins can add up over the course of the year.
-In this blog post, I explore three reports or screens that any owner or manager should monitor on at least a daily basis.
+In this industry, even small wins can add up over the course of the year - but you have to be proactive about identifying trends and using them to your advantage.
+In this blog post, I explore three reports or screens that any rental company owner or manager should monitor on at least a daily basis to do exactly that.
 No matter what rental software you use, making a habit of “sealing leaks” can help you make sure your money stays where it should be—in your wallet.

 Unnecessary rate overrides, delinquencies, and overdue subrentals can add up over the course of the year and take a real toll on your bottom line.
 Through reports or dedicated screens, rental software makes it easy to spot issues and take preventative action.